 What should I do with my banknotes?

-There are differences in how you can use different banknotes and banknote series in, for example, shops, ATMs and for payments between citizens.
-In the following, you can read more about what to do if you have any of the banknotes that are being withdrawn from circulation.
+There is a difference between how you can use the older banknotes and the current 1000-krone banknote in, for example, shops and ATMs.
+Here you can read more about what to do if you have any of the banknotes that become invalid.

 1000-krone banknotes featuring bridges and archaeological finds (2009 series)